Turning a person browsing your site into a customer takes a lot of effort.

 Or, if you have the resources, you can go with something a bit more complex.
 Macy’s, for example, has a handy website feature that calculates how much more web visitors need to spend to qualify for free shipping.
 The feature makes consumers more likely to go ahead with their purchases and even helps the brand boost its average order value.

 If there’s one thing consumer psychology has taught us, it’s that, when making purchases, people want the experience to be as seamless as possible.

 First and foremost, they don’t want to create an account with a brand to order a $10 or $20 item.
-Statista found that almost one-quarter of consumers will give up on a purchase if they are forced to create an account.
+Statista found that almost one-quarter of consumers will give up on a purchase if forced to create an account.

-Moreover, consumers don’t want to give away private data like their email address or phone number just so that they qualify for the “privilege” of owning an item.
+Moreover, consumers don’t want to give away private data like their email address or phone number just so they qualify for the “privilege” of owning an item.

 Fortunately, there are effective ways to make conversion forms simpler, faster, and more secure for end-users during the checkout process.